-The target group is children in the age of 2-6 years.
-It is a public playground, but there is a day-care centre right next to the playground that uses the playground a lot.
+The target group is children in the age of two to six years.
+It is a public playground, but there is a daycare center right next to the playground, visiting the playground a lot.

-In 2010, the City of Malmö (Malmö Stad) was awarded a prize by the Swedish Association of Architects, among others for the spider playground (Spindel-lekplatsen).
+In 2010, the City of Malmö (Malmö Stad) was awarded a prize by the Swedish Association of Architects, among others for the Spider playground (Spindel-lekplatsen).

 Click here to see some of the other exciting theme playgrounds in Malmö:

-The Striped Town in Pildammsparken in Malmö
+The Striped Town in Pildammsparken

 Later, the children play shop at the ice cream booth or play princess for a day at the castle.
 A traffic jam may occur when the older children arrive and put their cars on the bridge, but all problems can be solved with a little diplomacy.

 The houses are connected to each other by a long wooden bridge rolling like a wave through the town, giving the youngest children balancing challenges, and challenging the older children on their bicycles.

-At the centre of the town stands the large spider.
-The spider and the slide make up the large climbing equipment challenging and inspiring the older children and forming a visual contrast to the small cozy houses.
+At the centre of the town the large spider rules.
+The spider and the slide make up the large climbing equipment, challenging and inspiring the older children and forming a visual contrast to the small cozy houses.